 Battleship North Carolina

 What we loved about this Battleship is you could explore just about the whole ship.
 Start out at the top of the Battleship and explore the guns & weapons built into the ship.
 Take a look at the airplanes that accompanied the battleships to search for the enemy.
 Then head down below deck to see where the sailors worked and how the 2,339 sailors lived aboard the ship.
 Don’t forget to stop in the Bridegroom at the top and let the kids pretend to steer the ship.
-You will find tons of hands on gears, gadgets, wheels and more for the kids to try throughout the boat.
+You will find tons of hands-on gears, gadgets, wheels and more for the kids to try throughout the boat.
+Get my full Guide to Battleship North Carolina and be ready for a wonderful visit.

 Tips for Your visit